begindeveloper/Titanic-Machine-Learning-from-Disaster/README.md

 # Titanic-Machine Learning from Disaster
- This is the legendary Titanic ML competition – the best, first challenge for you to dive into ML competitions and familiarize yourself with how the Kaggle platform works
+ This is the legendary Titanic ML competition – the best, first challenge for you to dive into ML competitions and familiarize yourself with how the  [Kaggle Titanic Competition](https://www.kaggle.com/competitions/titanic) platform works.
+The goal is to predict survival outcomes of passengers using machine learning, with a focus on automating the model selection and tuning process.

 # The Challenge